mmeest/TimeLimit/README.md

 ### Usage

-This small pgrogram is designed to limit daily computer usage or screen time.
+This program is designed to limit daily computer usage or screen time.
 Current version is limiting daily time in 180 minutes or 3 hours.
 When time limit runs out then Computer shuts down.
 Program keeps track daily and resets when date changes.